SandisD1/currencyRates/README.md

 - docker build -t currency-javalin .

-> **Note**
-> For the following two (docker create) commands, navigate you command line to the "target" folder, located inside the
-> cloned .../currencyRates/ directory on you computer

 ### Enter the following command into you command-line to create a docker container that updates the currency rate values in your mariadb database: